Google Analytics 4 for Shopify: complete setup guide 2026

 -

 Configure cross-domain tracking in your datastream settings under Configure tag settings > Configure your domains.
-Add all domains you want to track (for example: shop.yourbrand.com, yourbrand.com, checkout.yourbrand.com).
-GA4 will then automatically convert linker parameters to track users across domains without session breaks.
+Add all domains where you want to track (for example: shop.yourbrand.com, yourbrand.com, checkout.yourbrand.com).
+GA4 then automatically sets linker parameters to follow users across domains without session breaks.

 -